 Lower Proprietors: Kevin Gibson and R Bellamy (representing the Executors of Ann Emkes)

 Upper Proprietors: Angus Ferguson, A J Graham (Tony), W G N Gourlay, D Biggar, Gordon Kerr (representing Chips Keswick)

 Angling Associations: K Irvine (CDAA), W Marshall (DAA)

 Invitees – Galloway Fisheries Trust and SEPA

-Date and location of next meeting: The Urr DSFB AGM is at 7.00pm on 18th March 2019 and the next board meeting will be on Monday 25th November at 7.00pm.
-Both meetings will be held at the Market Inn, Queen Street, Castle Douglas.
+Date and location of next meeting: The next Urr DSFB AGM meeting is at 7.00 pm on 16th March 2020.
+The meetings will be held at the Market Inn, Queen Street, Castle Douglas.